pitch-io/moira/README.md

 ### What Moira is *not*

-Unlike [Reagent][reagent] or [UIx][uix], Moira is not yet another ClojureScript [React][react] wrapper.
-It is not hooking into the render cycle directly and has zero opinion on what library to use for building and instrumenting actual UI components.
+Unlike [Reagent][reagent] or [UIx][uix], Moira is not yet another ClojureScript React [React][react] wrapper.
+It does not directly interact with the render cycle, and there is no preference on which UI library to use for component building and instrumentation.

-Moira does also not aim to be a complete framework for building web-based applications like [re-frame][re-frame] or [Fulcro][fulcro].
-Moira's event system and application state complement and do not replace UI events and UI state management.
+Moira is not intended to be a complete framework for building web-based applications like [re-frame][re-frame] or [Fulcro][fulcro].
+Moira's event system and application state complement UI events and UI state management, rather than replacing them.

-That being said, the "all state in one place" philosophy of re-frame's [global application state][app-db] does not really play well with Moira's main objective of creating self-sufficient components that encapsulate and manage respective application state independently.
+That being said, the all-state-in-one-place philosophy of re-frame's [global application state][app-db] does not play well with Moira's main objective of creating self-sufficient components for managing encapsulated module state independently.

 ## Usage